boldflight/BibleConverter/test_EPUB/output/ex.md

 [8] You are to present his sons and clothe them with tunics [9] and wrap the sashes around Aaron and his sons and put headbands on them, and so the ministry of priesthood will belong to them by a perpetual ordinance.
 Thus you are to consecrate Aaron and his sons.
 [10] “You are to present the bull at the front of the tent of meeting, and Aaron and his sons are to put their hands on the head of the bull.
-[11] You are to kill the bull before the Lord at the entrance to the tent of meeting [12] and take some of the blood of the bull and put it on the horns of the altar with your finger; all the rest of the blood you are to pour out at the base of the altar.
+[11] You are to kill the bull before the **Lord** at the entrance to the tent of meeting [12] and take some of the blood of the bull and put it on the horns of the altar with your finger; all the rest of the blood you are to pour out at the base of the altar.
 [13] You are to take all the fat that covers the entrails, and the lobe that is above the liver, and the two kidneys and the fat that is on them, and burn them on the altar.
 [14] But the meat of the bull, its skin, and its dung you are to burn up outside the camp.
 It is the purification offering.
 [15] “You are to take one ram, and Aaron and his sons are to lay their hands on the ram’s head, [16] and you are to kill the ram and take its blood and splash it all around on the altar.
 [17] Then you are to cut the ram into pieces and wash the entrails and its legs and put them on its pieces and on its head [18] and burn the whole ram on the altar.
-It is a burnt offering to the Lord, a soothing aroma; it is an offering made by fire to the Lord.
+It is a burnt offering to the **Lord**, a soothing aroma; it is an offering made by fire to the **Lord**.
 [19] “You are to take the second ram, and Aaron and his sons are to lay their hands on the ram’s head, [20] and you are to kill the ram and take some of its blood and put it on the tip of the right ear of Aaron, on the tip of the right ear of his sons, on the thumb of their right hand, and on the big toe of their right foot, and then splash the blood all around on the altar.
 [21] You are to take some of the blood that is on the altar and some of the anointing oil and sprinkle it on Aaron, on his garments, on his sons, and on his sons’ garments with him, so that he may be holy, he and his garments along with his sons and his sons’ garments.
 [22] “You are to take from the ram the fat, the fat tail, the fat that covers the entrails, the lobe of the liver, the two kidneys and the fat that is on them, and the right thigh—for it is the ram for consecration —
-[23] and one round flat cake of bread, one perforated cake of oiled bread, and one wafer from the basket of bread made without yeast that is before the Lord.
+[23] and one round flat cake of bread, one perforated cake of oiled bread, and one wafer from the basket of bread made without yeast that is before the **Lord**.
-[24] You are to put all these in Aaron’s hands and in his sons’ hands, and you are to wave them as a wave offering before the Lord.
+[24] You are to put all these in Aaron’s hands and in his sons’ hands, and you are to wave them as a wave offering before the **Lord**.
-[25] Then you are to take them from their hands and burn them on the altar for a burnt offering, for a soothing aroma before the Lord.
-It is an offering made by fire to the Lord.
+[25] Then you are to take them from their hands and burn them on the altar for a burnt offering, for a soothing aroma before the **Lord**.
+It is an offering made by fire to the **Lord**.
-[26] You are to take the breast of the ram of Aaron’s consecration; you are to wave it as a wave offering before the Lord, and it is to be your share.
+[26] You are to take the breast of the ram of Aaron’s consecration; you are to wave it as a wave offering before the **Lord**, and it is to be your share.
 [27] You are to sanctify the breast of the wave offering and the thigh of the contribution, which were waved and lifted up as a contribution from the ram of consecration, from what belongs to Aaron and to his sons.
 [28] It is to belong to Aaron and to his sons from the Israelites, by a perpetual ordinance, for it is a contribution.
-It is to be a contribution from the Israelites from their peace offerings, their contribution to the Lord.
+It is to be a contribution from the Israelites from their peace offerings, their contribution to the **Lord**.
 [29] “The holy garments that belong to Aaron are to belong to his sons after him, so that they may be anointed in them and consecrated in them.
 [30] The priest who succeeds him from his sons, when he first comes to the tent of meeting to minister in the Holy Place, is to wear them for seven days.
 [31] “You are to take the ram of the consecration and cook its meat in a holy place.